rahulxdd/codewars/README.md

-# codewars
+# Codewars
-This repo is created to track my progress on codewars
+This repo is created to track my progress on codewars.